CampioniMan/unity-step-system/README.md

-# unity-init-step
+# unity-step-system
-A init step configuration for Unity using TreeView and Coroutines.
+A step system for Unity using TreeView and Coroutines.
 Warning: Work in progress!

 # Requirements